Published on October 17th, 2018 | by Amber Healy0

 In another study, researchers found that THC helped reduce tumor size by 50-95%, with the rare case showing complete elimination.
 “Although many questions, such as on optimized treatment schedules, are still unresolved, today’s scientific results suggest that cannabinoids could play an important role in palliative care of brain tumor patients.”

 There is also anecdotal information about the use of marijuana to help settle the nausea commonly associated with cancer treatments, of course, but medical research into the direct benefits or dangers of using pot in conjunction with other cancer treatments is still very limited.
+Apparently supplements similar too inositol hexaphosphate can have positive effects on cancer treatment.

 In most cases, patients are adding marijuana consumption in any form on their own, either in consultation with their medical team or on their own.
 It’s way too soon to start proclaiming pot as a wonder drug for cancer, and for brain cancer in particular, especially as its legal status is still a patchwork of regulations around the world.